Rev. Fred Phelps' son tells about years of abuse at Westboro Baptist Church

 At 18, Nate escaped from what he says was years of abuse at the hands of his father.
 Prior to his successful escape, two of Nate's older siblings attempted to leave.
 Mark successfully fled at 18 and lives in California.
 His sister Kathy, who left at 17, was reportedly forced back and beaten.

 "I left the night I turned 18, literally at midnight," Phelps said.
 "I knew I was going to do it when I turned 15 or so.
 I bought a car when I was 17—hid it—no one knew it was mine.
 [I] packed my stuff up and at 11:30 on the night of my 18th birthday, I backed it into the driveway and loaded it up and went inside.
 [I] waited for the clock to hit midnight, and then I left."

 Nate, who first joined his brother in California, now lives in Calgary, Alberta and works for the Center for Inquiry.
 He believes speaking out against WBC is his way of atoning for the evil inflicted by his own family.

 WBC recently won a free speech Supreme Court case allowing them to continue protesting at the funerals of fallen U.S. soldiers and is now

-at the funeral for seven Pennsylvania children who died in a fire earlier this week.
+threatening to protest at the funeral for seven Pennsylvania children who died in a fire earlier this week.